supertechguy/passwd.trade/README.md

 ## Security Notes

-- The server never receives the shared password.
+- The server never receives the shared secret.
 - The one-time link still carries the server-side decryption keys for the outer encryption layer.
 - Anyone with the link can retrieve the browser-encrypted payload once, but they still need the out-of-band shared password to read the text.
 - After retrieval, the stored server copy is destroyed.